Coast to Coast Walk East9 Days & 8 Nights 4.5 Read 2 reviews

 Parking in Kirkby Stephen is limited.
 There are some spaces in the Pennine View Campsite.
 The campsite is secure and you can leave it there for the duration of your walk.

-The closest airports are again either Newcastle or Manchester, both of which are just over 4 hours from Robin Hood’s Bay by bus and train.
+The closest airports to Robin Hood's Bay are either Newcastle or Manchester, both of which are just over 4 hours from Robin Hood’s Bay bus and train.
 Please check the Traveline website for timetables.
-You can catch a bus to Scarborough and from here a train to Newcastle, Manchester or London in order to make your onward journeys.
+You can catch a bus to Scarborough and from here a train to Newcastle, Manchester or London in order to make your onward journeys

 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.